 The wood

-I hand-carve my pieces individually, using some of the most beautiful hardwoods from around the world.
-But what I enjoy the most is working with the variety of native Irish timber (yew, oak, willow, wild cherry, ash, blackthorn & holly are sustainably and locally sourced), the ancient bog-wood, as well as some gorgeous exotic wood (rosewood, ebony wood, mahogany, to name a few.)
+I hand-carve my pieces individually, working with a variety of native Irish timber (yew, oak, willow, wild cherry, ash, blackthorn & holly which are sustainably and locally sourced), the ancient Irish bog-wood, as well as some gorgeous exotic wood (rosewood, ebony wood, mahogany, to name a few.)

 I honor these rare and valuable woods by creating unique pieces and because I believe in eco-friendly hardwood practice, I use (and recycle) the off-cuts from musical instrument constructed by a local luthier as well as sustainably sourced Irish materials.